 Compatible Operating System

-When migrating to a cloud server, it is your utmost responsibility to update the version of your operating system and middleware.
+When migrating to a cloud server, it is your utmost responsibility to update the software to monitor computer activity version of your operating system and middleware.
 But why?
 This is because cloud service providers never support those operating systems that are phased out.
 Therefore, you need to ensure a compatible operating system when migrating to cloud computing.

 Searching for a reputable cloud host is one of the essential needs of every enterprise.
 Without the high-end cloud host, you cannot manage to run cloud services effectively.
 Therefore, always select the cloud host depending on its previous reviews and the package it provides to you.